SuryanshNaugraiya/AI-JARVIS/README.md

 1) **Predicts the innings Score**
 2) **Predicts the winner of the match**

 ## Motivation
-What to do when you are at home due to this pandemic situation?
-I started to learn Machine Learning model to get most out of it.
-I came to know mathematics behind all supervised models.
+Who doesn't want to have the luxury to own an assistant who always listens for your call, anticipates your every need, and takes action when necessary?
+That luxury is now available thanks to artificial intelligence-based voice assistants.
 Finally it is important to work on application (real world application) to actually make a difference.

 ## Installation
 The Code is written in Python 3.9.2 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository: